markbrennand/force-framework/source/injection/README.md

 * Type : AccountClasses.AccountManager
 * Implementation: AccountClasses.SyncAccountManager

-Run _HasWiring.has('Joe Bloggs')_ from Anonymous APEX.
+Run _HasWiring.has('Joe Bloggs')_ from Anonymous Apex.
 You should no longer see the DEBUG message recording a non-existent binding.
 And an _Account_ named _Joe Bloggs_ should have been added to the org.

 This code snippet from the _action()_ method shows how to test if a binding exists for a _Type_ and action.